 What would I think about the art in SFMOMA if it were hanging on a white booth at Kings Mountain Art Fair?

-In this video below, Joshua Bell played Bach in the District of Columbia subway during rush hour.
-A few people stopped and watched this world class musician "playing exquisite violin piece on one of the world's most expensive violins."
+In the video below, Joshua Bell played Bach in the District of Columbia subway during rush hour.
+A few people stopped and watched this world-class musician "playing exquisite violin piece on one of the world's most expensive violins."
 Mostly he was ignored, earning a reported $32.17.

 Would I recognize work at a craft fair that deserved to be validated by the white wall of the museum?

-How apparent is it that a painting, drawing, print or photography belongs only at a craft fair?
+How apparent is it that a painting, drawing, print, or photograph belongs only at a craft fair?